 Share-based awards that contain nonforfeitable rights to dividends or dividend equivalents, whether paid or unpaid, are participating securities and included in the computation of both basic and diluted earnings per share.
 Grants of restricted stock awards to our employees and directors are considered participating securities when there are earnings in the period and the earnings per share calculations include outstanding unvested restricted stock awards in the basic weighted average shares outstanding calculation.
+Included in the weighted average shares outstanding for the nine month period ending September 30, 2011 are 299,676 shares of unvested restricted stock, which were deemed to be participating securities.

-Options to purchase 20,000 and 40,000 shares were not included in the computation of diluted earnings per share for the periods ended June 30, 2011 and 2010, respectively, because the effect would be antidilutive as the exercise prices exceeded the average market price of the common shares.
+Options to purchase 20,000 shares were included in the computation of diluted earnings per share for the period ended September 30, 2011.
+For the period ended September 30, 2010, options to purchase 40,000 shares were not included in the computation of diluted earnings per share because the effect would be antidilutive as the exercise prices exceeded the average market price of the common shares.

 The Company's Convertible Senior Notes are included in the computation of the diluted net increase or decrease in net assets resulting from operations per share in accordance with ASC 261-10-45-40-b by application of the "if-converted method."
 Under the if-converted method, interest charges applicable to the convertible debt for the period are added to the reported net increase or decrease in net assets resulting from operations and the full amount of shares (prorata if not outstanding for the full period) that would be issued are added to weighted average basic shares.
 Convertible debt is considered anti-dilutive only when its interest per share upon conversion exceeds the basic net increase or decrease in net assets resulting from operations per share.
-For the three and six months ended June 30, 2011, the convertible debt is anti-dilutive.
+For the three and nine months ended September 30, 2011, the convertible debt is anti-dilutive.

 The if-converted method of computing the dilutive effects on convertible debt assumes a conversion even if the contracted conversion price exceeds the market value of the shares.
-The Company's Senior Convertible Debt has a conversion price of \$8.44 per share which was above the Company's net asset value per share at the time of issuance.
+The Company's Convertible Senior Notes have a conversion price of \$8.44 per share which was above the Company's net asset value per share at the time of issuance.
 Upon conversion, the Company would issue the full amount of common stock upon conversion and retire the full amount of debt outstanding.